 7 The Securities Industry Act 1975 was superseded by the Securities Industry (Application of Laws) Act 1981 and the Securities Industry (Western Australia) Code.
 See also note 4.

-8 Under the Public Sector Management Act 1994 s.
-112(2), a reference to the Public Service Board is, unless the contrary intention appears or it is otherwise provided under the Acts Amendment (Public Sector Management) Act 1994, to be construed as if it had been amended to be a reference to the Minister for Public Sector Management (as defined in the Interpretation Act 1984).
+8 Footnote no longer applicable.

 9 Under the Public Sector Management Act 1994 s.
 112(1), a reference to the Public Service Act 1978 is, unless the contrary intention appears or it is otherwise provided under the Acts Amendment (Public Sector Management) Act 1994, to be construed as if it had been amended to be a reference to the Public Sector Management Act 1994.